Derrius Quarles: BREAUX Capital

 Derrius is the Co-Founder of BREAUX Capital, the first financial health platform and community for Black Men.
 The company provides Black Men a space "where Members can pool their savings, invest collectively, and gain financial knowledge via peer networks".
-BREAUX Capital has been awarded numerous honors for its focus on one of the most overlooked groups in the financial services industry – Black Men – and its innovative business model.
+BREAUX Capital has been awarded honors for its focus on Black men in the financial services and its business model.
 With Membership representing neighborhoods within Atlanta, Los Angeles, Raleigh-Durham, New York City, Chicago, New Orleans, Tucson, Houston, and Washington DC – BREAUX Capital serves a diverse client base across North America.

 BREAUX Capital started after a conversation between Derrius and Ras Asan in 2015 and is built upon ethnographic and behavioral economics research led by Derrius while studying Education Entrepreneurship at the University of Pennsylvania Graduate School of Education.
 In May 2016, BREAUX Capital secured a grant from the National Science Foundation's I-Corps Program to perform market research and collect data on the overall financial wellness of Black millennials and the factors that impact the ability of Black millennials to be financially healthy.
 In April 2018, Inc. magazine included Derrius and BREAUX Capital co-founder Ras Asan on its list of 30 Under 30 entrepreneurs, highlighting their innovative business model of engaging Black male millennials to automate their savings for long-term asset accumulation.